 MDR on contaminated bronchoscopes breaks a new record with 215 MDRs reported to FDA in 2017

-Continuous increases in non-compliance for infection control standard are intended to reduce infection risk
+Continuous increase in non-compliance with an infection control standard intended to reduce infection risk

 IC.02.02.01 Non-compliance of US hospitals